Accounting, Business & Financial History

 T. A. Lee, UK immigrants and the foundation of the US public accountancy profession, p.
 73

-Lino Cinquini and Alessandro Marelli, An Italian forerunner of modern cost allocation concepts: Lorenzo De Minico and the logic of the 'flows of services', p.
+Lino Cinquini, Alessandro Marelli, An Italian forerunner of modern cost allocation concepts: Lorenzo De Minico and the logic of the 'flows of services', p.
 95

 Derek Matthews, The use of the postal questionnaire in accounting history research, p.
 113